ryanbarillosofficial/ryalias/README.md

 # Ryan's Aliases
 List of aliases designed for use on Linux systems (mostly for personal use).
 List of supported Linux systems

-- Arch Linux
+- Arch Linux & its Derivatives (EndeavourOS, Manjaro, etc.)
-- EndeavourOS

 ## Installation
 - If you use BASH, source each file to "/etc/bash.bashrc"